-- a) Trainers should provide a report on each participant's attendance at, and participation in, relevant sessions. - b) Substantive written submissions should demonstrate participants' theoretical knowledge of different models of human development and psychopathology. - c) A written examination may be included in the assessment of this section of the course.
+- a) Trainers should provide a report on each participant's attendance at, and participation in, relevant sessions. - b) Substantive written submissions should demonstrate participants' theoretical knowledge of different models of human development and psychopathology.
+This must include demonstration of theoretical knowledge in relation to neurodiversity and trauma. - c) A written examination may be included in the assessment of this section of the course.